PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 16:24:30
+Last updated: 2024-04-02 16:25:33
-Random Quote: The awareness of our own strength makes us modest. - Paul Cézanne
+Random Quote: A friend may well be reckoned the masterpiece of nature. - Ralph Waldo Emerson